flant/cert-manager-webhook-regru/README.md

 type: Opaque
 ```

-## Create a certificate
+### Create a certificate

-Create the file `certificate.yaml` with contetns:
+Create the `certificate.yaml` file with the following contents:

 ```yaml
 apiVersion: cert-manager.io/v1